Russia is a major backer of Syrian President Bashar al-Assad

 In a regular call with reporters, Peskov added that it was “indisputable” that the US airstrike on Syria “was carried out for the benefit of ISIS and other terrorist organizations.”

-US President Donald Trump ordered the strike against the airbase from which a chemical weapons attack was launched earlier this week
+US President Donald Trump ordered the strike against the airbase from which a chemical weapons attack was launched earlier this week, US officials said.

 In an earlier statement, the Kremlin said Syria “has no chemical weapons,” pointing to reports by UN inspectors.